MaximilianHauser/HexLogic/README.md

 These functions assume you're using objects to represent tiles, units, items, etc on a map that is made up of hexagonal shaped tiles, with a flat side as top.
-It furthermore assumes you're using a 3-dimensional cartesian coordinate system, that assigns the coordinates along axis paralled to the orientation of the sides of each hexagon.
+It furthermore assumes you're using a 3-dimensional cartesian coordinate system, that assigns the coordinates along axis parallel to the orientation of the sides of each hexagon.
 Like in the example given below.
 When using Pygame-CE it is recommended to use square images and draw a hexagon on them.
-An example of a 64x64 tile is provided.
+An example of a 64x64 tile is provided, it's intended to be used with the transparency colorcode set to (255, 0, 255).
 Currently the package does not support drawing hexagons.
 ```
      +s \         / -r
          \   _   /                   A: ( q=0, r=0, s=0 )